 A GA4 session can last up to 30 minutes of inactivity.
 However, unique events—such as page starts, screen views, or automatically tracked events—can extend this period.
 This model affects data analysts as they consider engagement and retention metrics.
 Without the boundaries set by traditional page-based tracking, analysts can glean insights into user behavior with a finer resolution, highlighting not just when users arrive but what they do and for how long they interact with the content.

 GA4 enhances the accuracy of session data by capturing complex user journeys over multipage visits or single-page applications, making session duration a variable rather than a constant.
-By incorporating events as pivotal in session determination, GA4 equips analysts with the means to decipher user engagement through a multifaceted lens.
+By incorporating events as pivotal in session determination, Google Analytics 4 sessions equips analysts with the means to decipher user engagement through a multifaceted lens.

 In Google Analytics 4, clicks are meticulously recorded as events within session datasets.
 Acknowledging each click as an event aligns with GA4’s event-based model, which differs significantly from its predecessor’s session-based paradigm.